Tuamgraney: Location

 The parish is in the barony of Tulla Upper and contains the villages of Scarriff and Tomgraney.

 It is 7.5 by 2.75 mi and covers 14181 acre.
 The parish is rugged, with heights ranging from 1126 to 122 ft above sea level.
-It contains the Scariff river from its headstreams through Lough O'Grady to its mouth in Scarriff bay, Lough Derg.
+It contains the Graney River from its headstreams through Lough O'Grady to its mouth in Scariff bay, Lough Derg.

-The village of Tuamgraney lies in such close proximity to the town of Scarriff that today the two are often considered to be one single settlement.
+The village of Tuamgraney lies in such close proximity to the town of Scariff that today the two are often considered to be one single settlement.

 There is a holy well dedicated to St. Cronán in the Currakyle townland.

 The nearby castle of Tuamgraney is still in a good state of preservation.

 History

 According to legend, "Tuamgraney, or Tuam Greine, refers to both the mound of the sun and the tomb of Grian (Irish: 'Sun').
 It is part of the ancient territory of Ui Dhanghaile, which incorporated neighbouring Scariff (Maynoe), Tuamgraney, Inis Cealtra (Holy Island) and Clonrush.
-Its geographic location by Lough Derg combined with its rich visual heritage makes Tuamgraney a most attractive location on the Lough Derg Way.
 Grian’s mound just outside the village marks the site of the first recorded suicide in Irish history.
 She ‘of the bright cheeks’ was a princess in pre-Christian Ireland, the daughter of a king who lived in the Sliabh Aughty mountains of East Clare.
 She was famous for her beauty but was of unnatural origin, ‘begotten by a human being on a sunbeam.’
 Oh what imagination those ancients had!
 When told this she became depressed and drowned herself in a lake since called Lough Graney.
 Her body floated down the Graney River and was found near Lough Derg at a place known as Derrygraney – the wood of Grian.
 She was buried under a mound and the place became known as Tuamgraney or Tuam Greine, the tomb of Grian.
 Pillar stones today stand sentinel beside her mound.
 The Memorial Park honours those who fell during the Irish War of Independence.
-Dr Edward MacLysaght, Ireland’s foremost family historian, is also commemorated there."
+Dr Edward MacLysaght, Ireland's foremost family historian, is also commemorated there."